danielhmeir/oneness/paths.md

-(Adapted from the Hebrew for general use)
+(Adapted from Hebrew for general use)

 I am giving you tools to expand your perception of reality.